Movatterモバイル変換

 • Because of a deal that gave broadcasting rights toFox,FX,NBC, andTNT, this wasESPN's last Winston Cup race until the station along withABC was brought back to NASCAR in 2007.
 It is remembered forBob Jenkins making a farewell speech and his fellow commentatorBenny Parsons andNed Jarrett almost making him cry as they said goodbye on TV.
 Jenkins introduced a video from ESPN thanking all the fans, simply stating "Without you, there would have been no magic."

-• This was Scott Wimmer's first Cup start.
+• This was Nadeau's first and only career Cup Series victory.

 • This was the 809th and final career Cup Series start forDarrell Waltrip, who would end his driving career and start his broadcasting career in 2001 forNASCAR on FOX.

-• This was the last race forGalaxy Motorsports after 22 years since the team was established in 1978 underRahMoc Enterprises, it was rumored that the team was going to field the #75 car for 2001 withPizza Hut as the primary sponsor, but the team would shut down before the season began due to lack of finances.
+• This was the last race forGalaxy Motorsports after 22 years since the team was established in 1978 underRahMoc Enterprises, it was rumored that the team would return for 2001 withPizza Hut as the primary sponsor, but the team would shut down before the season began due to lack of finances.

-• Champion Bobby Labonte and Runner-Up Dale Earnhardt were the only 2 drivers to not score a DNF in the 2000 season.
+• Bobby Labonte and runner-Up Dale Earnhardt were the only two drivers to not score a single DNF all season.

 Drivers' championship